bharat-patodi/chahalPahalTea/README.md

 - hindi font for title
 - title font for all sections
 - make header and footer sticky
+- Form submission should trigger an email
+- Form submission should necessarily have the customer or distributor value

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).